Amaechi calls for strengthening of port state control, others

-Former Minister of Transportation, Chibuike Amaechi, has called for the strengthening of Port State Control, PSC within the West and Central Africa through the regular training of PSC officers, information sharing and harmonisation of inspection procedures.
+The immediate former minister of transportation, Chibuike Amaechi, has called for the strengthening of Port State Control, PSC, within the West and Central Africa through the regular training of PSC officers, information sharing and harmonisation of inspection procedures.

-Amenchi who doubles as former Vice Chairman, Abuja MoU on Port State Control for the region, had in a statement, explained that the Abuja MoU occupies a pivotal place as the watchdog for the regional maritime industry that ensures that substandard vessels and malpractices are not the order of the day on waters in the region.
+Amaechi who was also the Vice Chairman Abuja MoU on Port State Control for the region, had, in a statement, explained that the Abuja MoU occupies a pivotal place as the watchdog for the regional maritime industry that ensures that substandard vessels and malpractices are not the order of the day on waters in the region.

 He said that the importance of capacity-building programmes cannot be overemphasised, adding that member-states should work together to “strengthen co-operation as well as an information exchange with the ultimate aim of preventing the operation of substandard ships with the MoU region.